gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   in the string after :switch:`-gnaty` then proper indentation is checked, with the digit indicating the indentation level required.
 A value of zero turns off this style check.
+  The rule checks that the following constructs start on a column that is a multiple of the alignment level:

+  * beginnings of declarations (except record component declarations) and statements;

+  * beginnings of the structural components of compound statements;

+  * ``end`` keyword that completes the declaration of a program unit declaration or body or that completes a compound statement.

-  The general style of required indentation is as specified by the examples in the Ada Reference Manual.
-Full line comments must be aligned with the ``--`` starting on a column that is a multiple of the alignment level, or they may be aligned the same way as the following non-blank line (this is useful when full line comments appear in the middle
+  Full line comments must be
+  aligned with the ``--`` starting on a column that is a multiple of the alignment level, or they may be aligned the same way as the following non-blank line (this is useful when full line comments appear in the middle